oxipay/oxipay-magento-1.x/README.md

 ```

 Once copied - you should be able to see the oxipay plugin loaded in magento (note this may require a cache flush/site reload)

+## Varnish cache exclusions

+A rule must be added to varnish configuration for any magento installation running behind a varnish backend.
+(Or any other proxy cache) to invalidate any payment controller action.

+Must exclude: `.*oxipayments.`* from all caching.